Dr. Fuhrman coined the word, Nutritarian to describe his recommended diet which concentrates on eating the most micronutrient rich foods.

 Dr. Fuhrman's food pyramid is based on his principles of the health equation Health = Nutrients / Calories (H=N/C).

-90% of the daily diet should be comprised of nutrient rich plant foods with health-promoting phytochemicals.
+At least 90% of the daily diet should be comprised of whole plant foods that naturally contain health-promoting phytochemicals.*

 The pyramid promotes foods that are richest in micronutrients and benefit health and longevity.